Rokiis1/roadmap/QA/pages/softwareTestingLifeCycle.md

 **Key Concepts:**

-- Understanding the system: Testers need to understand the functionality, architecture, and performance requirements of the system.
+- **Understanding the system:** Testers need to understand the functionality, architecture, and performance requirements of the system.

-- Identifying testable requirements: Not all requirements are testable.
+- **Identifying testable requirements:** Not all requirements are testable.
 Testers need to identify which requirements can be validated through testing.

-- Determining testing strategies: Based on the requirements, testers decide the testing strategies like unit testing, integration testing, system testing, etc.
+- **Determining testing strategies:** Based on the requirements, testers decide the testing strategies like unit testing, integration testing, system testing.

+- **Creating a test plan:** Based on the understanding of the system and the testing strategies, testers create a test plan.
+This document outlines what will be tested, how it will be tested, and the expected outcomes.

+- **Preparing test cases and test data:** Testers prepare test cases to cover all the testable requirements.
+They also prepare test data that will be used to execute the test cases.

+- **Setting up the test environment:** Testers set up the test environment to match the conditions under which the system will be used.
+This includes setting up the hardware, software, and network configurations.

 **Syntax:**

 Typically a Requirement Traceability Matrix (RTM) which maps each requirement to its corresponding test cases to ensure all requirements are covered by testing.

+The Requirement Traceability Matrix (RTM) is typically created during the requirement analysis and planning phase of a project, which could be at the start of a sprint in an Agile development process.

+The responsibility for creating the RTM often falls on the Business Analysts or the QA (Quality Assurance) team.
+Business Analysts usually have a good understanding of the requirements, as they often play a key role in gathering and documenting them.
+The QA team, on the other hand, uses the RTM to ensure that all requirements are covered by test cases, so they also have a vested interest in its creation and maintenance.

+In an Agile development process, the Requirement Traceability Matrix (RTM) is typically updated for each sprint.

 Understanding the system: The system is an online shopping platform where users can browse products, add them to a cart, and make a purchase.
 The system needs to handle user authentication, product management, cart management, and payment processing.